 About

-The ARRC is a group of private-market participants convened to help ensure a successful transition from USD LIBOR to a more robust reference rate, its recommended alternative, the Secured Overnight Financing Rate (SOFR).
-It is comprised of a diverse set of private-sector entities, each with an important presence in markets affected by USD LIBOR, and a wide array of official-sector entities, including banking and financial sector regulators, as ex-officio members.
+The ARRC was a group of private-sector participants convened to help ensure a successful transition from U.S. dollar (USD) LIBOR to a more robust reference rate, its recommended alternative, the Secured Overnight Financing Rate (SOFR).
+It was comprised of a diverse set of private-sector entities as members, each with an important presence in markets affected by the transition from USD LIBOR, and a wide array of official-sector entities as ex-officio members.
+Specifically, the ARRC was convened by the Federal Reserve Board and the Federal Reserve Bank of New York in cooperation with the Commodity Futures Trading Commission, the Consumer Financial Protection Bureau, the Federal Deposit Insurance Corporation, the Federal Housing Finance Agency, the National Association of Insurance Commissioners, the New York Department of Financial Services, the Office of Financial Research, the Office of the Comptroller of the Currency, the U.S. Department of Housing and Urban Development, the U.S. Securities and Exchange Commission, and the U.S. Treasury Department.

-The ARRC was reconstituted in 2018 with an expanded membership to help ensure the successful implementation of the Paced Transition Plan, address the increased risk that LIBOR may no longer be usable beyond 2021, and serve as a forum to coordinate and track planning across cash and derivatives products and market participants currently using USD LIBOR.
+The ARRC was reconstituted in 2018 with an expanded membership to help ensure the successful implementation of the Paced Transition Plan, serve as a forum for planning across products and market participants using USD LIBOR, and address risks in legacy contract language.

-For more details, see the ARRC’s Second Report and Frequently Asked Questions.
-For more details on international efforts for reference rate reform, see the working groups in the U.K., Switzerland, Japan, the euro area, and the Official Sector Steering Group (OSSG)
+The ARRC's work complemented similar efforts in other LIBOR currency jurisdictions.
+After all, the transition was not limited to USD LIBOR, and building a system of robust reference rates necessitated international coordination.
+For more details on international efforts for reference rate reform, see the working groups in the U.K., Switzerland, Japan, the euro area, and the Official Sector Steering Group (OSSG).

 Terms of Reference | Antitrust Guidelines